 2. Snowshoe to See Wildlife

-One reason that winter hiking rocks is the snow tells a story of wildlife that dry ground does not.
+One reason winter hiking rocks is that the snow tells a story of wildlife that dry ground does not.
 You can identify tracks in the snow and map out the array of activities going on in the winter.
 A scuffle here, a crossing there – you can envision it even when the world around you is peaceful.

 3. Snowshoe to a Backcountry Hut